Ridhaa9A/data-analyst-portfolio/README.md

 ## 📊 Sample Project: Employee Performance Analysis

 **Objective:**
-Analyze the relationship between employee attendance and performance scores to uncover trends and insights.
+Analyse the relationship between employee attendance and performance scores to uncover trends and insights.

 **Steps Taken:**
 1. Loaded the CSV dataset using Python and Pandas.